rawbsrn/pigDice2tests/README.md

 # Pig Dice

-#### Greg Khmara, Rian Carter, Erika Mogollon, Kyle Miller, Marcus Ferreira
+#### Original code by: Greg Khmara, Rian Carter, Erika Mogollon, Kyle Miller, Marcus Ferreira

+#### Refactor by: Rian Carter, Cameron Johnson, Z Perez, Rob Sameh

 #### This is a website that allows the user to play pig dice